eldun/eldun.github.io/_drafts/rt-part-3.md

 }
 </code></pre>

-and the calls to the comparator:
+and the calls to the comparator (right above the implementation of our `BvhNode` constructor):

 <pre><code class="language-cpp">
 bool compareX (const shared_ptr<Hittable> a, const shared_ptr<Hittable> b) {